gamesbook/protograf/docs/source/card_decks.rst

-When this group named *stack* is assigned to a card and then drawn, the Rectangle will be drawn first, followed by the Line, following the order in which the appear in the group's listing.
+When this group named *stack* is assigned to a card and then drawn, the Rectangle will be drawn first, followed by the Line, following the order in which these appear in the group's set.

-This command is somewhat similar to the
+This approach is somewhat similar to the
-:ref:`Common command <the-common-command>`, which provides a way to group commonly used *properties*.
+:ref:`Common command <the-common-command>`, which provides a way to group commonly used *properties*, except that for that command, the order of items does not matter.

 .. _the-template-command: